 Subject: International Relations Activity - New York-New Belfast event Date: 10 April 2024 Reporting Officer: John Greer, Director of Economic Development Contact Officer: Laura Leonard, International Relations Manager Restricted Reports Is this report restricted?
-Please indicate the description, as listed in Schedule 6, of the exempt information by virtue of which the council has deemed this report restricted.
-Insert number Information relating to any individual Information likely to reveal the identity of an individual Information relating to the financial or business affairs of any particular person (including the council holding that information) Information in connection with any labour relations matter Information in relation to which a claim to legal professional privilege could be maintained Information showing that the council proposes to (a) to give a notice imposing restrictions on a person; or (b) to make an order or direction Information on any action in relation to the prevention, investigation or prosecution of crime If Yes, when will the report become unrestricted?
+Yes No X Please indicate the descri which the council has dee otion, as listed in Schedule 6, of the exempt information by virtue of med this report restricted.
+Insert number Information relating to any individual Information likely to reveal the identity of an individual Information relating to the financial or business affairs of any particular person (including the council holding that information) Information in connection with any labour relations matter Information in relation to which a claim to legal professional privilege could be maintained Information showing that the council proposes to (a) to give a notice imposing restrictions on person; or (b) to make an order or direction Information on any action in relation to the prevention, investigation or prosecution of crime If Yes, when will the repor become unrestricted?
 After Committe After Council D Sometime in th Never Decision Call-in Is the decision eligible for Call-in?
 Yes X No